alurubalakarthikeya/CalGPA/README.md

 ## Features ✨

 - **GPA Calculator (Estimator.io)**:  Estimator.io is a tool which focuses on bringing awareness in students that even a single mark can change their grade by minus one or even plus one.
-So by using this tool, students can now estimate their predicted GPA based on their inputs and then creating goals for the SEE and CIA Marks by filling the form inputs like no.of credits, CIA marks and predicted SEE marks.
-Try the tool here: <a href="https://alurubalakarthikeya.github.io/CalGPA/pages/tracker.html" target="_blank">Open</a> <br>
+So by using this tool, students can now estimate their predicted GPA based on their inputs and then creating goals for the SEE and CIA Marks by filling the form inputs like no.of credits, CIA marks and predicted SEE marks.Try the tool here: <a href="https://alurubalakarthikeya.github.io/CalGPA/pages/tracker.html" target="_blank">Open</a> <br>
 <p align="center">
   <img src="https://github.com/alurubalakarthikeya/CalGPA/blob/main/imgs/image5.png?raw=true" alt="Image 4" width="550" style="display: inline-block; margin-right: 20px;">
 </p>